 This page will guide you through everything there is to know about continuous integration.
-We’ll cover the nuanced differences between continuous integration, continuous deployment, continuous delivery, explaining use-cases and best-practices along the way.
+We’ll cover the nuanced differences between continuous integration, continuous deployment, and continuous delivery, explaining use-cases and best-practices along the way to automating the building and testing of your software.

 What is continuous integration?